-C D STT Treutity) found for STT Policy Special Treatment Trugs (STT) may allow peop ie who would not otherwise qualify due to excess resources or income to E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 00/24/2018 Insets Flaced in a Trust I Assets Flaced in a Trust I Assets Flaced in a Trust Revised in a trust Revised A Special Treatment Trust Overview A Special Treatment Trust Overview Revised 08/24/2018 Policy Special Revised Revised Revised become eligible for ALTOSE.
-The dissets in a STT are not counted for the income and resource tests.
-In return, AHCCCS is authorized to recover the cost of these benefits from the trust upon the death of the customer or termination of the trust.
-There are three types of STT: Trusts for Individuals Under Age 65 with a Disability Income-Only Trusts, and Pooled Trusts.
-The trust must meet certain conditions to qualify as a STT.
+e e e STT Policy Treadit(i) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 001/24/2018 Netto - Chapter 800 Trusts and ALTCS Eligibility Revised 001/24/2018 Assets Placed in a Trust I Assets Placed in a Trust I Assets Placed in a Trust I Assets Placed in a Trust Assets Placed in a Trust Assets Placed in a Trust Aspecial Treatment Trust Overview A Special Treatment Trust Overview Revised 00/24/2018 Policy Special Revised 00/24/2018 Policy Special Revised 00/24/2018 Policy Special Special Treatment Trug's (STT) By allow people who would not otherwise quality due to excess resources or income to become eligible for ALTSS.
+Liberstets in a STT are not counted for the income and resource tests.
+In return, AHCCCS is authorized to recover the cost of these benefits from the frust upon the death of the customer or termination of the trust.
+There are three types of STT: There are three types of STT: Pooled Trusts The trust must meet certain conditions to qualify as a STT.
 Many of these conditions apply to all three STT types, and some are unique to a specific kind of STT.
-Failure to meet these conditions for special treatment.
+The rust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some are inserted by AHCCCS to ensure that they meet all conditions for special treatment.
 All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
-The conditions that apply to all three STT types are listed in the table below.
-801 Trust Overview 801 Trust Overview Policy A trust is a tegal arrangement in which a person or organization, II Condition Description The trust must be created on or after August 11, 1993.
-Parcy - Chapter 800 Trusts 802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT 09/14/2018 Policy Trints I Heny - Onater 800 Truss B Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
-8 Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry + Oxpter 300 Trusts + 801 Speciel Trustment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
-D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Nitry - Owater 80 Trusti - sol Speciel Treatment Trusts Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
-End of search creatily.
+Condition Description arrangement in which a person or organization, II Date of creation The trust must be created on or after August 11, 1993.
+802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts NOTE A trust created before August 11, 1963 must be dissolved and recreated to qualify as a STT Minity - Chaine 200 trails III.
+8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
+B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Ritcy - Oxpor 80 Trats - 80 Specie Tratment Trats AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainde beneficiary upon the death of the customer.
+D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the cooditi http://cooper.001141.0000000000000000000000000000000 Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.